keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-Keptn must be installed, enabled, and integrated into each Kubernetes cluster you want to monitor.
+Keptn must be installed and integrated into each Kubernetes cluster you want to monitor.
-This is because Keptn communicates with the Kubernetes scheduler for tasks such as enforcing checks natively, stopping a deployment from proceeding when criteria are not met, doing post-deployment evaluations and tracing all activities of all deployment [workloads](https://kubernetes.io/docs/concepts/workloads/) on the cluster.

-Keptn v.0.9.0 and later is installed using an umbrella [Helm Chart](#basic-installation).
+Keptn v.0.9.0 and later is packaged as an umbrella [Helm Chart](#basic-installation).
 This means that the Helm Chart that installs all of Keptn actually groups subcharts for individual services